 - Get a head start on learning other Roman languages like Spanish, Italian, Portuguese and Romanian.

 - French is a melodious and romantic language with a relatively quick learning curve.

 - Develop critical, creative thinking and problem solving skills.
 French also provides the base for more than 50% of the modern English vocabulary, which improves performance on standardized tests.

 - Open the doors to gastronomy, art, music, literature, fashion and architecture.

 - Discover a new appreciation for other cultures in countries that speak French like Canada, Belgium, Switzerland, Monaco and many African nations.

 - Use French to pursue studies in francophone countries.

 - Be more competitive in the national and international job market in disciplines like business, medicine, aviation, law, transportation technologies, global/international distribution and luxury goods.

-- French is the official working language of the UN, NATO, UNESCO, the International Olympic Committee, the European Union, the International Red Cross and much more!
+- French is an official working language of the UN, NATO, the International Olympic Committee, the European Union, the International Red Cross and much more!

 List written by The World Speaks French.